macrobiotus/ships_and_bugs/README.md

 # Analysing combined 18S data from Pearl Harbour, Singapore, Chicago and Adelaide

 This folder was created 24.01.2018 by copying folder `/Users/paul/Documents/CU_Pearl_Harbour`.
-Folder was and last updated 26.02.2018.
-The GitHub and Transport folders are version tracked, since they are copies from earlier repositories.
-The first iteration of this sub-project has been overwritten with the second iteration.
+Folder was and last updated 23.03.2018.
+The `GitHub` and `Transport` folders are version tracked, and they are copies from earlier repositories.

-## Background

 This folder will be used to combine all project data from individual runs.
-Sequence runs are processed (at least) until the denoising step and then merged here.
-Current samples include
+Sequence runs are processed individually until the denoising step and then merged here.

+Data will be included via manifest files and metadate files linked in at `065_merge_data.sh`.
+Current samples include:
    * data of Singapore, Adelaide, Chicago, sourced from `/Users/paul/Documents/CU_SP_AD_CH`
-   * data of Pearl Harbor, sourced from `/Users/paul/Documents/CU_SP_AD_CH` Data will be included via manifest files and metadate files linkedin at `065_merge_data.sh`.
-The following progress notes document the history of the whole repository.
-The latest reprocessing was started on the 26.02.2018.
+   * data of Pearl Harbor, sourced from `/Users/paul/Documents/CU_SP_AD_CH`

-## Progress notes
+## History and progress notes
 *  **24.01.2018** - creating and adjusting folder structure and contents
    * removed unneeded files from previous analysis
    * adjusted pathnames in work scripts: `find /Users/paul/Documents/CU_combined/Github -name '*.sh' -exec sed -i 's|CU_Pearl_Harbour|CU_combined|g' {} \;`